Smiling-Lemonade/bradyu.github.io/Personal/tasklist.md

 [Schedule](/Personal/Schedule.md/)
 ### 📋**Tasks for 1-21-26** <br>
-✅ set up jypter notebooks enviroment for astron
+✅ set up jypter notebooks enviroment for astron<br>
-✅ go to the library and complete 161 setup
+✅ go to the library and complete 161 setup<br>

    identify sections of astron hw and complete at least one section <br>
    watch cs 189 lecture and take notes <br>